 Turn the heat down to medium then simmer until the onions are tender and the beer is nearly absorbed, 10-15 minutes.

 Meanwhile, mix up the brat burger patties.
-That’s just 1lb ground pork mixed with 3/4 teaspoon each coriander, ground sage, dry mustard, and salt, and 1/4 teaspoon each dried rosemary, paprika, white pepper, and nutmeg.
+That’s just 1lb ground pork mixed with 3/4 teaspoon each ground sage, dry mustard, and salt, 1/2 teaspoon ground coriander, and 1/4 teaspoon each dried rosemary, paprika, white pepper, and nutmeg.
 SO EASY!!!!

 Form the mixture into four patties – they’ll be a little soft, but that’s ok – then spray the tops with nonstick spray and grill for 4-5 minutes per side.
 FYI, the way to get great grill marks is to heat your grill over high heat then turn it down to medium just before adding the patties!